-- greater financial and human resources for sales and marketing, and product development; - established relationships with healthcare providers and third-party payors; - established reputation and name recognition among healthcare providers and other key opinion leaders in the diabetes industry;

-- in some cases, an established base of long-time customers; - products supported by long-term clinical data; - larger and more established distribution networks; - greater ability to cross-sell products or provide incentives to healthcare providers to use their products; and - more experience in conducting research and development, manufacturing, clinical trials, and obtaining regulatory approval or clearance.
+- Ÿ greater financial and human resources for sales and marketing, and product development; - Ÿ established relationships with healthcare providers and third-party payors; - Ϋ́ established reputation and name recognition among healthcare providers and other key opinion leaders in the diabetes industry; - Ÿ in some cases, an established base of long-time customers; - Ÿ products supported by long-term clinical data; - Ÿ larger and more established distribution networks; - Ÿ greater ability to cross-sell products or provide incentives to healthcare providers to use their products; and - ÿ more experience in conducting research and development, manufacturing, clinical trials, and obtaining regulatory approval or clearance.

 In some instances, our competitors also offer products that include features that we do not currently offer.
-For instance, Medtronic currently offers a traditional insulin pump that is integrated with a CGM system with a threshold suspend feature, and Insulet offers an insulin pump with a tubeless delivery system that does not utilize an infusion set.
+For instance, Medtronic currently offers a traditional insulin pump that is integrated with a CGM system with a threshold suspend feature and recently announced that it received FDA approval of a new insulin pump product with additional functionality and a new CGM system.
+Insulet also offers an insulin pump with a tubeless delivery system that does not utilize an infusion set.
 For these and other reasons, we may not be able to compete successfully against our current or potential future competitors.
 As a result, we may fail to meet our strategic objectives and forecasted budget, and our business, financial condition and operating results could be materially and adversely affected.